unstoppablecarl/downsync/src/markdown/downsync-rules.md

 The following names are ok but could be better:

-- "Emergency" Countermeasure
 - Multi-Based Unit
 - Infantry Base
 - Reaction Engagement
 - Reaction Priority

-### Command Points

-Command Points generation is the only part of the game that resets at the start of a round.
-It would be better if there was a way to get them throughout the round to prevent jamming at the end of a round.